Matthew-Goosney/CSC-226/README.md

 # CSC-226
-Large coding assignments tied to CSC 226 at the University of Victoria.
+Large coding assignment tied to CSC 226 at the University of Victoria.

 ## Flight Allocation Problem